MaisonetteWorld/slate/source/index.html.md

 # Subscribers

-Get all subscribers, only accessible to admin users
+Get a single subscriber, accessible by user of the subscriber or admin

 ## Create a subscriber